wiljamu/install-script-template/README.md

-# Install Script Template README
+# Install Script Template

+## I made this script mostly for personal use.

 ## Overview